Drinfeld centers of fusion categories arising from generalized Haagerup subfactors: Preliminaries

+Let $G$ is a finite group acting on a fusion category $\cC $by tensor autoequivalences.
+Then one can define the notion of a $G$-equivariant object in $ \cC$.
+The category of $G$-equivariant objects is a fusion category, called an equivariantization of $\cC $ by $G$, and denoted $\cC^G $.
+There is an inverse construction called de-equivariantization, by which $\cC $ may be recovered from $\cC^G $.
+We refer the reader to \cite{MR2609644} for details.
+In addition to the equivariantization (which can be thought of as taking the ``fixed points'' of the $G$-action), one can also construct the crossed product $\cC \rtimes G $.
+The crossed product is a quasi-trivial $G$-graded extenension of $\cC $ which is Morita equivalent to $\cC^G $ \cite{MR2480712}.

-For categories of finite-index endomorphisms of a factor, both equivariantization and de-equivariantization can sometimes be realized by an orbifold construction, in which the von Neumann is enlarged to a crossed product by a finite group action and the endomorphisms are extended to the larger algebra.
+For a fusion category $ \cC$ embedded in $\End(M) $, both equivariantization and de-equivariantization can sometimes be realized by an orbifold construction, in which the von Neumann $M$ is enlarged to a crossed product by a group action, and the endomorphisms/objects of $ \cC$ are extended to the larger algebra.